chrisballinger/prosody-modules/mod_firewall/README.markdown

 For more information on expressions, see the section later in this document.

+Each value of 'EXPRESSION' has to be tracked individually in a table, which uses a small amount of memory.
+To prevent memory exhaustion, the number of tracked values is limited to 1000 by default.
+You can override this by setting the maximum number of table entries when you define the rate:

+    %RATE normal: 2 (burst 3) (entries 4096)

+Old values are automatically removed from the tracking table.
+However if the tracking table becomes full, new entries will be rejected - it will behave as if the rate limit was reached, even for values that have not been seen before.
+Since this opens up a potential denial of service (innocent users may be affected if malicious users can fill up the tracking table within the limit period).
+You can choose to instead "fail open", and allow the rate limit to be temporarily bypassed when the table is full.
+To choose this behaviour, add `(allow overflow)` to the RATE definition.

 ### Session marking

 It is possible to 'mark' sessions (see the MARK_ORIGIN action below).
 To match stanzas from marked sessions, use the